 He asks June where the handmaids are.
 June won’t tell him.
 Lydia taunts her.
 June tells them, “God has forsaken this place.”
 The Lieutenant slaps her, then asks if she’s okay, as if it was an accident.
 Once he’s certain that she’s determined not to talk, he holds a quick prayer ceremony to bless this torture session before they waterboard her.

 Lydia sits in the hall and embroiders while silently advocating for June during the waterboarding.

 After a rough season 3, Lydia seems to have lost even more of her inner reserves.
 Guess the

 beatings interrogations she underwent between seasons (probably at the hands of the Lieutenant) took a physical and mental toll.
 She is no longer the indomitable pillar of strength we met in season 1.
 This episode is probably triggering her traumatic memories.

-Luke meets with a government official who gives him the news that June has been captured, but is still alive, for now.
-The official says they’ll probably never find out if June has a trial or how she’s sentenced, since those aren’t held publicly in Gilead.
-Luke is understandably frustrated that the government can’t do anything else to help her.
-As the official leaves, she tells him that her grandmother used to bury a green persimmon in the yard for good luck.
+a government official Rachel Tapping who gives him the news that June has been captured, but is still alive, for now.
+The official Rachel says they’ll probably never find out if June has a trial or how she’s sentenced, since those aren’t held publicly in Gilead.
+Luke is understandably frustrated that the government can’t do anything else to help June.
+As the official Rachel leaves, she tells him that her grandmother used to bury a green persimmon in the yard for good luck.
 Her family traditions are all she has to offer him.